dave-lanigan/lambchop/README.md

 ## Overview

-`lambchop` is an Python package to make regular AWS Lambda functions asyncronous by allowing them to run background processes.
+`lambchop` is an Python package that gives regular AWS Lambda asyncronous functionality by allow them to run background processes.
+This works by utilizing AWS Lambda [extensions](https://docs.aws.amazon.com/lambda/latest/dg/lambda-extensions.html) which runs in a different process that the main lambda function code.

 ## Installation